 For an overview of what we do, take a look at this video about the lab made by Coe Public Relations interns Logan Keehner and Susannah McInally during the summer of 2013.
 You may also want to take a look at a presentation titled "Joining Forces: Mutually Beneficial Collaborations Between Watershed Improvement Project's and Iowa's Small Colleges".
 It was presented at the 2013 Iowa Water Conference at Iowa State University.
 For more information on specific projects, take a look at the information below.

-- For the past sixteen years, we have been monitoring streams that flow into the Cedar River, which is the source of drinking water for the city of Cedar Rapids.
+- For the past eighteen years, we have been monitoring streams that flow into the Cedar River, which is the source of drinking water for the city of Cedar Rapids.
 You can find much of our data from 2002 to 2011 in the state's Iowa STORET database.
 Search by Organization/Project and choose Iowa Dept. of Natural Resources - 21IOWA.
 Under "Projects", select COECOLL.

 - We have provided monitoring to support efforts of the Lime Creek Watershed Improvement Association to improve water quality in their watershed north of Cedar Rapids.
 In 2013, they received an Iowa Department of Agriculture and Land Stewardship State Soil Conservation Committee Research and Demonstration grant to to measure tile-line delivery of nitrogen and phosphorus from 10 tiled, drained fields in the watershed.
 Our lab is collecting and analyzing these samples, which provides the farmers with direct feedback on management practices they use in these fields.